Whayne Wilson

 Whayne Wilson Harris (born 7 September 1975 in Limón – died 18 May 2005 in Costa Rica) was a Costa Rican professional footballer.

 Club career

 Wilson started his career at second division Limonense and made his professional debut with Herediano on November 26, 1997, and scored his first league goal for Herediano against Goicoechea on March 4, 1998.
-He had his best season with Ramonense where he scored 20 goals to be the second leading scorer of the 2003-04 season.
-Wilson played for Cartaginés and then Brujas during the 2004-05 season.
+He had his best season with Ramonense where he scored 20 goals to be the second leading scorer of the 2003–04 season.
+Wilson played for Cartaginés and then Brujas during the 2004–05 season.
 Overall, he scored 72 goals in 192 matches in the Primera División de Costa Rica.

-His brother Kéndall is professional footballer.
+His brother Kéndall is also a professional footballer.

 International career

 Wilson made 8 appearances for the senior Costa Rica national football team, his debut coming in the Copa América 2004 against Chile on 16 February 2005.
 He appeared in all four matches and scored three goals as Costa Rica won the UNCAF Nations Cup 2005 tournament.
 Wilson also made two appearances during qualifying for the 2006 FIFA World Cup.

 Wilson was a member of the Costa Rica national football team at the 2004 Summer Olympics in Athens.